-While spot-checking my children’s devices, I’ve found several back doors and secret sides to the “kid” apps we think are “safe.”
-This article is part of a series of lessons I’ve learned along the way.
-Each post will include tips to help us fight back.
+While spot-checking my children’s devices, I’ve found several back doors and secret sides to the kid apps we think are safe.
+This post includes some lessons I learned along the way, along with tips to fight back.
 Remember … although I might use a specific app as an example, simply banning that app might not solve the problem.
 These lessons can be applied to MANY other apps!

 My son loves to create “skins” (different appearances) for his Minecraft characters on an app called Skinseed.
 This app is rated “E” for everyone.
 However there is also a live chat feature, and we’ve had several conversations about safety because we’re not sure who is lurking in the community.